alfierushby/markdown-cv/index.md

 `2019`
 __Villiers Park Education Trust__
 - Computer Science
-- Presented a web-project, and won best presentation.
+- Presented a web-project to the class in a group, and won best presentation.

 ## Awards

-`2022`
+`Nottingham University 2022`
- Awarded *Nottingham University* 'UG High Achiever 1st Year' prize for exam results.
+ Awarded 'UG High Achiever 1st Year' prize for exam results.

 <!-- ### Footer